Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.

 The Apalachee Indians lived in rivercane huts thatched with palmetto or bark.
 Each family had its own small house.
 The Apalachees

 also built larger council houses in the same style.
-Here are some pictures of a
+Here is a picture of a

-it was constructed.
-Some Apalachee villages also had a special ball-playing field with benches for spectators.
+Some Apalachee villages also had a special ball-playing field with high benches for spectators.

 Today, these old-fashioned buildings are only used for educational purposes, not as shelter.